 Other things you should know about Walt Disney World:

-- Fireworks have returned to Magic Kingdom and Epcot.
-Hollywood Studios has two projection shows at night.
+- Fireworks have returned to Magic Kingdom, Hollywood Studios, and Epcot!

 - In order to enter a park, you must have valid ticket admission AND a Park Pass reservation.

-- The Epcot International Festival of the Arts is running January 14 through February 21 and is included with your ticket.
+- The Epcot International Festival of the Holidays is running Nov.
+25 through Dec.
+30 and is included with your ticket.

 - If you have little ones, take advantage of the Rider Switch Service.
 Rider Switch allows an adult Guest to wait with a child unable to ride an attraction and then board the attraction without waiting in line again.